OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - See General controls
 - See controls for development-time protection
 - **#MODELENSEMBLE** (development-time datascience).
-Include the model as part of an ensemble, where each model is trained in a separately protected environment.
+Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
 If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.

   Links to standards:
   - Not covered yet in ISO/IEC standards.
 TODO: covered anywhere else?